flowzilla/Elfbar-Security-FiveM-Anticheat/README.md

 But note the licence below

 ## Start your own FiveM Anticheat
+## This is perfect to start your own Anticheat Project!
+But note that you need to buy our Backend System, found here [Discord](https://e-z.bio/auth) ( Its cheap )

 If you want to start your own FiveM Anticheat project, check out our [Discord](https://e-z.bio/auth).
 There you will also find my contact information for questions!